BOARD OF DIRECTORS

 Helen became involved in the childhood cancer world when her son, Liam, was just a baby and was diagnosed with Stage IV Neuroblastoma.
 She knew that children got cancer but could have never imagined what a crazy world it is and how many children and families are affected.
 When Liam was on treatment, Helen often felt alone in her hometown of Waterloo and wanted to connect to other parents who were in a similar situation.
 When Liam was finished treatment, Helen started a parent support group in the Kitchener-Waterloo area.
 Once she started the group, she became aware of OPACC and loved what they stood for and how they helped the whole family.
 Helen is now a teacher, parent to two wonderful children and supporter of anything that helps families who are faced with cancer.

 Lisa Skinner joined OPACC in September 2007 when her son, Cole, was in treatment for very high risk A.L.L.
-He is now 15 years old and a "survivor".
+He is now a "survivor".
 She and Cole, along with partner Pierre and daughter Sarah, have enjoyed participating in Camp Trillium over the past five years.
 Lisa knows first-hand how important it is for parents to support each other during and after a child's cancer diagnosis.
 Also in 2007, she and Helen Robertson started a support group for parents in the Kitchener Waterloo area.
-The K-W parents support group meets monthly every second Tuesday at HopeSpring Cancer Support Centre from 7:00 - 8:30 pm.
+The K-W parent support group meets monthly every second Tuesday at HopeSpring Cancer Support Centre from 7:00 - 8:30 pm.
 She has attended both the fall and spring POGO conferences on behalf of OPACC and plans to continue her involvement in the years to come.

 Lead Parent Liaison